 Assembling, Compiling, Link-Editing, and Executing User-Written Programs

 The only assumption in this documentation is that you are working in a batch mode.
-That is, you are entering/editing your source program using a Linux or Windows editor (vi, joe, jed, SPF/PC, whatever) and then the source, along with the appropriate JCL statements, are submitted to the reader device on the Hercules console.
+That is, you are entering/editing your source program using a Linux or Windows editor (vi, joe, jed, SPF/PC, whatever editor you use) and then the source, along with the appropriate JCL statements, are submitted to the reader device on the Hercules console.
 If you are working under TSO, the procedures will be somewhat different and I have not covered those here, although you can easily adapt these instructions to achieve the same goal in the TSO (/RPF, /FSE, /RFE) environment.

-Topics Covered Below
+Topics Covered Below (in alphabetical order)

 I would suggest that you create a subdirectory under your main operating system subdirectory for each language you plan to write programs in.
 This will result in a bit more typing when you "submit" a jobstream to the Hercules reader, but will result in better organization, especially as you write more programs.
 My directory structure looks like: